An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Introduction

-Sequential Recommendation (SR) is a technique that leverages users' past interactions to recommend their next item of interest.
+\IEEEPARstart{S}{equential} Recommendation (SR) leverages users' past interactions to recommend their next item of interest.
 Its implementation in online environments, like e-commerce platforms and streaming media websites, has significantly expanded the range of options available to customers and has attracted increasing attention in the research community.
 One of the primary challenges in developing SR models is to generate high-quality user and item representations that can enhance recommendation performances.

 In mainstream SR scenarios, a user can be represented by all the items that this user has acted upon, with each item encoded as a unique identifier (ID for short), as is shown in the upper part of Figure \ref{recommendation}.
 To provide recommendation, the prevailing paradigm in current community is to maintain a learnable embedding matrix for all item IDs, and item representation in sequences can map as a latent vector by looking up its corresponding ID, we summarize this paradigm as ID-based Sequential Recommendation (\textbf{IDSR}).
 For example, GRU4Rec~\cite{hidasi2015session} adopts Recurrent Neural Network (RNN) as the sequence encoder, NextItNet~\cite{yuan2019simple} adopts Convolutional Neural Network (CNN) as the sequence encoder, SASRec~\cite{kang2018self} adopts unidirectional Transformer~\cite{vaswani2017attention} as the sequence encoder, BERT4Rec~\cite{sun2019bert4rec} adopts bidirectional Transformer~\cite{devlin2018bert} as the sequence encoder.
 Although straightforward and easy to implement, IDSR has several significant limitations.
 First, ID representations learned from one domain cannot be transferred across platforms, since the item vocabularies from two non-overlapping domains cannot be shared \cite{kang2020learning, yuan2023go}.
 Second, IDSR can only learn the representations from the item IDs, leading to recommend cold items from highly skewed data distribution intractable \cite{wei2021contrastive,zhu2021learning}.
+Additionally, IDSR's inability to leverage advancements in other fields such as Natural Language Processing (NLP) and Computer Vision (CV) restricts the development of large-scale general model applications within recommender systems, unlike in NLP and CV domains.